realArcherL/realarcherl.github.io/content/posts/research_1.md

    <mark><a target = "_blank" rel = "nofollow noopener noreferrer" href=" https://github.com/jasonraimondi/url-to-png/commit/8afc00247c1d7e6c7b37356a5f6282b486e596fa#diff-b6976c39b4e50125519d2e908fe8f3c24cece6d69f60a76b255bcac922a8de67R57">
    Commit:8afc00247c1d7e6c7b37356a5f6282b486e596fa</a></mark> introduced the issue.

-2. **POC**: Here's the <a target = "_blank" rel = "nofollow noopener noreferrer" href="https://www.loom.com/share/bd7b306cdae7445c97e68f0626e743a6">Loom</a> video POC of me reproducing the issue.
-3. **Fix**: The fix was to remove all the special characters and replace them with a single "-".
+2. **Fix**: The fix was to remove all the special characters and replace them with a single "-".
 We didn't go for a fancy fix because we already had a function to do this for us.
 Fixed in <mark><a target = "_blank" rel = "nofollow noopener noreferrer" href="https://github.com/jasonraimondi/url-to-png/commit/e4eaeca6493b21cd515b582fd6c0af09ede54507">Commit:e4eaeca6493b21cd515b582fd6c0af09ede54507</a></mark>

 ### 2. CVE-2024-XXXXX